Flexible Tasking

-Flexible tasking is an way to order high resolution imagery where Planet chooses optimal collection schedule.
-In order to ensure high quality collects, all collected images undergo quality assessment.
-If the assessment flags the image as below requested standards, retasking may occur.
+Flexible tasking is a way to order high-resolution imagery where Planet chooses an optimal collection schedule.
+For high-quality collects, all collected images undergo quality assessment.
+If the assessment flags the image as below the requested standards, retasking occurs.

-After a Tasking Order has been entered, you may check the Tasking API for the status of that Tasking Order.
-The diagram below outlines how Tasking Orders flow through the system.
+After your enter a Tasking Order, check the Tasking API for the status.
+The diagram displays how Tasking Orders are generated.

-• Received: The Tasking Order has been entered into the system.
+- Received: The Tasking Order is entered into the system.

-• Rejected: The Tasking Order could not be accepted due to it not passed feasibility checks, for example, tessellation if it is an area order
+- Rejected: The Tasking Order is not accepted because it failed feasibility checks.
+For example, tessellation if it is an area order

-• Pending: The Tasking Order has been accepted but has not yet reached its start time
+- Pending: The Tasking Order is accepted but has not reached its start time

-• In progress: The Tasking Order’s start time has passed, and it is ready to be scheduled.
-Time in this state will depend on local cloud cover and collection capacity.
-Tasking Orders that have taken captures which did not meet specifications will stay in IN_PROGRESS while they are re-tasked.
+- In progress: The Tasking Order start time passed, and it is ready to be scheduled.
+Time in this state depends on local cloud cover and collection capacity.
+Tasking Orders that have taken captures which did not meet specifications remain in

-• Fulfilled: The Tasking Order has a capture which meets fulfillment specifications.
+during re-tasking. - Fulfilled: The Tasking Order captures the fulfillment specifications.

-• Expired: The order’s end time has passed, all of its captures have been Published, and none meet specifications.
+, and did not meet specifications.
 The order will no longer be scheduled for imaging.

 Tasking Order Status Example

-To see the status of your order, you can make GET request for your order id.
+To see the status of your order, request a GET request for your order ID.
 You can also filter orders by additional order metadata.
-See our API reference for more information.
+Refer to the API reference for more information.

 Endpoint